 The most common types of inhalers are:

 Metered-dose inhaler (MDI).
 This is the most common type of inhaler.
-A metered-dose inhaler uses a chemical to push the medication into the lungs.
-It is held in front of or put into the mouth as the medication is released in puffs.
+A metered-dose inhaler uses a chemical to push the medicine into the lungs.
+It is held in front of or put into the mouth as the medicine is released in puffs.

 Nebulizer.
-A nebulizer is a machine that sprays a fine, liquid mist of medication.
-The medication is delivered with a mouthpiece or mask.
+A nebulizer is a machine that sprays a fine, liquid mist of medicine.
+The medicine is delivered with a mouthpiece or mask.
 Nebulizers are often used by people who cannot use metered-dose inhalers, such as infants and young children, and people with severe asthma.

 Dry powder or rotary inhaler.
 Dry powder is inhaled with these devices.
 They are activated by your breath.
 They may be used by children and adults.
 It’s important to keep these inhalers dry so that the powder doesn't clump together.

-These devices may deliver both quick-relief and controller medications.
+These devices may deliver both quick-relief and controller medicines.
 For example:

 Corticosteroids to reduce airway swelling and inflammation